EthanPerello/npc-forge/docs/security.md

 ## Overview

-NPC Forge is designed with security in mind as a client-side application that interacts with the OpenAI API.
-It focuses on secure API communication, input validation, content moderation, and includes new security measures for portrait editing and trait management features.
+NPC Forge is designed with security in mind as a client-side application built with Next.js 15 that interacts with the OpenAI API.
+It focuses on secure API communication, input validation, content moderation, and includes security measures for portrait editing and trait management features.

 ## Key Security Measures